vitaliy-bobrov/metalsmith-blog-source/source/blog/please-no-more-jquery.md

 ---
 title: Please... no more jQuery...
-description: jQuery was our buddy for a long time, but in 2017 it looks like ballast on web pages.
+description: jQuery was our buddy for a long time, and it helped developers around the world to solve browser incompatibility issues in old dark times.
+But everything changes and JavaScript incredibly changed compared to 2006.
+Browser vendors involved in specification improvements and followed it and gave devs ability to try experimental platform features.
+Why might you not need jQuery in 2017?
 created: 2017-02-12
 updated: 2018-02-17
-lastmod: 2018-02-17
+lastmod: 2018-08-14
 ogimage: images/posts/please-mo-more-jquery/please-mo-more-jquery-og.jpg
 tumb: /images/posts/please-mo-more-jquery/please-mo-more-jquery
 categories: